indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 	- For SK -
 		- My recommended order: Susanoomon Shin -> Omegamon Alter-B -> Fanglongmon Shin
 			- Despite their placement in the game, the Tokyo-Odaiba dungeons required for the True Digivce for SK DPS are extremely poorly balanced.
 Without a Fang gear SSS+ or a Tank, it's almost guaranteed you will die.
 This makes VA and/or Vi SSS+ *invaluable* to SK DPS Progression.
 			- While it is possible to go for Omegamon Alter-B first, the vast majority of random parties look for SSS+ DPS, rather than SSS DPS.
-Susanoomon is also technically the most accessible as he only requires Colo Hero.
+Susanoomon Shin is also technically the most accessible as he only requires Colo Hero.
 		- Susanoomon Shin guide [here](https://digitalmastersworld.wiki.gg/wiki/Advanced_Spirit_System).
 Keep in mind, you will also need base [Susanoomon](https://digitalmastersworld.wiki.gg/wiki/Guide:Susanoomon) as well.
 			- Susanoomon Shin requires 90 Supreme Evolution Summon V1 Cards.
 				- Colo Hero gives 1 card per round starting on Round 10, for a total of 6 cards per successful Round 15, or 12 cards for a "Perfect" day